With Comidor BPMN 2.0 designer, you can map and optimize any process that takes place in your company.

 - Add private or public tags to this workflow design for easier tracking and search capability.

-- Leave a comment in Notes; people having access in the workflow will be notified accordingly.
+- Leave a comment in Notes; people having access to the workflow will be notified accordingly.

 Click here to view some Workflow Examples.